-- Carry Portable Shade: Small umbrellas are easy to carry and create shade for you and your children.
-And there are lots of choices of hats to cover your head to help protect you from the sun.
+Carry Portable Shade: Small umbrellas are easy to carry and create shade for you and your children.
+There is a variety of hats to cover your head to help protect you from the sun.

-- Carry Water: Prevent heat exhaustion by drinking lots of water throughout the day, and making sure children do the same.
-Take water along for the walk, the wait, and the travel on the bus.
-You can bring plastic drink containers with a hard plastic lid such as water bottles on the bus.
+Carry Water: Prevent heat exhaustion by drinking lots of water throughout the day and making sure children do the same.
+Take water along for the walk, the wait, and for travel on the bus.
+You can take plastic drink containers with a hard plastic lid (such as water bottles) on the bus.